Axeon-Network/kurowiki/pages/articles/stuffyswebsite.md

 ## Version 1.2

 **Stuffy's Website: Everybody Features!
 Update**, commongly reffered to as Version 1.2, was an upcoming version of Stuffy's Website.
 This version was announced to be on development on 20 July 2024.
-It was eventually forgotten by Nekori, which lead to its cancellation.
+It was eventually forgotten by Kit, which lead to its cancellation.

 It was later reimagined into the StuffyXP Website.